Welcome

 General Principles of VAT

 VAT operates on the basis of output tax charged by businesses and input tax paid by businesses.
-Most law firms exceed the VAT registration threshold (£85,000 taxable turnover per annum as of 2023/24) and must register for VAT.
+Most law firms exceed the VAT registration threshold (£85,000 taxable turnover per annum, frozen through at least 2025/26) and must register for VAT.

 Key Term: Output Tax